S. Satyamurti: Political life

 Satyamurti joined the Indian National Congress when he was a young man.
 At the time the party advocated racial equality between Europeans and Indians of all creeds and castes.
 They demanded Dominion Status within the British Empire, which the British rulers had refused to grant.

-Satyamurti was one of the leading lights of the Swarajists who laid the foundation for parliamentary democracy in India, the others being Chittaranjan Das and Motilal Nehru.
+Satyamurti was one of the leaders of the Swarajist movementsists who laid the foundation for parliamentary democracy in India, the others being Chittaranjan Das and Motilal Nehru.
 It required extraordinary courage of conviction to take a view opposed to Gandhi, who had captivated the entire nation, which in the 1920s was not for participating in legislative politics.
 But, it was left to the people like Satyamurti, Das and Motilal Nehru to project the need for acquiring experience in legislature.
 Therefore, though Gandhi did not approve of the objective of the Swarajists, he did not stop them from pursuing their own path.

 It was due to Satyamurti's efforts in the legislature that the Congress won the 1937 elections to the Madras Legislative Assembly.

 When Satyamurti became the Mayor of Madras in 1939, World War II had begun.
 The city of Madras was in the grip of an acute water scarcity and it was left to him to impress upon the British Government and colonial Governor the importance of agreeing to the proposal of Madras Corporation for building a reservoir in Poondi, about 50 km west of the city, to augment the water supply, especially in light of catastrophic global events namely the Second World War.
 In those days, the tenure of Mayorship was only for a year but due to his efforts, diplomacy in dealing with the British Governor, and his administrative abilities, the foundation stone for the reservoir was laid in a matter of eight months.
 Though Satyamurti was not alive to see the commissioning of the reservoir in 1944, the completion of the work in four years is considered, even by today's standards, something that is difficult to match.
 Even now, the Poondi reservoir is the only reservoir built purely for the purpose of Madras water requirements.